topleet/MSR2022/README.md

 X <- log(data$linesChanged + 1)
 N <- length(X)
 ```
 We load the data, extract the stated-log transformed changed lines (X), and the number of observations (N) that we have in this data set.
-However, this time we do not need the final defect (Y) as we will replace it by a synthetic variable.
+However, this time we do not need the final **defect (Y)** as we will **replace it by a synthetic variable**.

 The following part is critical, as it does the substitution of
 observed and unobserved variables with synthetic variables.